 The Code imposes information and transparency obligations on the pub companies.
 An important element of the Code is the introduction of the option for tied tenants in certain circumstances to request a Market Rent Only (or MRO) option.

-Paul Newby - the Pubs Code Adjudicator, and Fiona Dickie – the Deputy Pubs Code Adjudicator, are responsible for monitoring and encouraging compliance with and enforcing the Code.
+Fiona Dickie – the Pubs Code Adjudicator, is responsible for monitoring and encouraging compliance with and enforcing the Code.

 - The PCA has adopted a modern regulatory approach which reflects the principles of the Regulator’s Code.
 The PCA works collaboratively, where appropriate, with pub companies to respond to issues raised by tied tenants and others to bring about beneficial change in the sector.